ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 ###General

 This module is CI tested on Centos 5 & 6, Ubuntu 12.04 & 14.04, Debian 7, and RHEL 5, 6 & 7 platforms against both the OSS and Enterprise version of Puppet.

-The module contains support for other distributions and operating systems, such as FreeBSD and Amazon Linux, but is not formally tested on those and regressions may occur.
+The module contains support for other distributions and operating systems, such as FreeBSD, Gentoo and Amazon Linux, but is not formally tested on those and regressions can occur.

 ###SELinux and Custom Paths

-If you are running with SELinux in enforcing mode and want to use custom paths for your `logroot`, `mod_dir`, `vhost_dir`, and `docroot`, you will need to manage the context for the files yourself.
+If you are running with SELinux in enforcing mode and want to use custom paths for your `logroot`, `mod_dir`, `vhost_dir`, and `docroot`, you need to manage the context for the files yourself.

 Something along the lines of: